tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

  Once a key has been created in Azure Key Vault, the following cryptographic operations may be performed using the key:

 -   **Sign and Verify**: Strictly, this operation is "sign hash" or “verify hash” as Azure Key Vault does not support hashing of content as part of signature creation.
-Applications should hash data to be signed locally and then request Azure Key Vault sign the hash.
-Verification of signed hashes is supported as a convenience operation for applications that may not have access to [public] key material; it is recommended that, for best application performance, verify operations are performed locally.
+Applications should hash the data to be signed locally and then request that Azure Key Vault sign the hash.
+Verification of signed hashes is supported as a convenience operation for applications that may not have access to [public] key material; we recommend that, for best application performance, verify operations are performed locally.

 -   **Key Encryption / Wrapping**: A key stored in Azure Key Vault may be used to protect another key, typically a symmetric content encryption key (CEK).
 When the key in Azure Key Vault is asymmetric, key encryption is used, for example RSA-OAEP and the WRAPKEY/UNWRAPKEY operations are equivalent to ENCRYPT/DECRYPT.
 When the key in Azure Key Vault is symmetric, key wrapping is used; for example AES-KW.
 The WRAPKEY operation is supported as a convenience for applications that may not have access to [public] key material; it is recommended that, for best application performance, WRAPKEY operations are performed locally.